ThinhLe881/student-utility-tool/README.md

 ![Map](/img/map.png)

-The map page has not performed smoothly, have to click the button a few times to update the current location.
-Will fix it in the future.
+**The map page has not performed smoothly yet, users have to click the button a few times to update the current location.
+Will be fixed in the future.**